 25- If surfing isn’t your thing, work on another outdoor activity to invigorate you on those days you’re not in the gym.

 26- Learn to teach.
-This includes knowing how to conduct an entire class, plan the warm-up for that day’s specific, pair up the students properly and cool the students off before heading home, among other things.
-“At brown, the promising athlete may teach a class under a black belt’s supervision, as though it were an internship, a test,” suggests instructor Raphael Abi-Rihan.
+This includes knowing how to conduct an entire class, plan the warm-up for that day’s specific session, pair up the students properly and cool the students off before heading home, among other things.
+“At brown, the promising athlete may teach a class under a black-belt’s supervision, as though it were an internship, a test,” suggests instructor Raphael Abi-Rihan.

 27- Read the IBJJF Jiu-Jitsu rule book.

 28- As the black belt promotion approaches, participate in MMA simulation training, commonly known as “slap” sessions.
 A training session involving real-life fighting situations is extremely important to sharpen up your self-defense, by learning to time takedowns and brushing up on other aspects.

 29- Shave your head, even if just once.

 30- Try to take private classes — these are vital for refining your technique and learning tricks from your teacher.

 31- Offer yourself as your master’s sparring partner, especially in private classes, as you, too, will learn a lot.